bagisto/user-guide/src/product-types/booking-product.md

 **5) Break Time b/w Slots(Mins):-** Set the break time between slots in min.
 By default, it is 15 min.

+**6) Allow Slot Overlap:-** Set "Yes" to allow overlapping time slots.
+Set "No" to prevent overlapping slots.

-**6) Same Slot All Days:-** Set “Yes” for the same slot for all the days add from and to timings check the below image for reference.
+**7) Same Slot All Days:-** Set “Yes” for the same slot for all the days add from and to timings check the below image for reference.

 <ImagePopup src="/images/booking-product/16.png" alt="Bundle Product" />

 Else set **“No”** for the different slots for each day add from and to timings according to the days check the below image for reference.

 <ImagePopup src="/images/booking-product/17.png" alt="Bundle Product" />